 Welcome to Policy Studies Institute

-PSI takes a politically neutral stance on issues of public policy and has no connections with any political party, commercial interest or pressure group.
+PSI is politically neutral and is not affiliated to any political party, commercial interest or pressure group.

-Our income is derived from funds for individual research projects received from a variety of sources including government departments; agencies such as ACAS and the Environment Agency; charitable trusts such as the Joseph Rowntree Foundation and the Nuffield Foundation; research councils such as the Economic and Social Research Council; the European Commission; and companies.
+Our main source of income is derived from grants and commissions for individual research projects received from a variety of sources, including: government departments such as Defra and DECC; government agencies such as ACAS and the Environment Agency; charitable trusts such as the Joseph Rowntree Foundation and the Nuffield Foundation; research councils such as the Economic and Social Research Council and NERC; the European Commission; and companies.

 PSI's principal current focus is on the environment and sustainable development.
 Policy research often addresses issues requiring interdisciplinary approaches and we frequently undertake collaborative projects.

 Our three strands of policy research are policy development, evaluation and critique.
 Our interdisciplinary team of researchers and visiting fellows deploy the most appropriate research methods to address complex policy issues.
 Many of our studies use and synthesise a combination of literature review, quantitative and qualitative approaches.